straybiker/HA-load-balancer/README.md

 > [!WARNING]
 > There is still a risk if Home Assistant becomes unavailable during charging with the charger set at 0A.
 Then you need the [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer to set the values of the charger.

-The loading behavior can be adjust by in input select:
+The loading behavior can be adjusted by an input select:
 - Off: Do not charge
 - Minimal 1.4kW: Always charge at 1 phase, 6A
 - Minimal 4kW: Always charge at 3 phases, 6A